 Download this table.xls

-For National Statistics publication of mortality and cancer incidence, ONS are currently using an abridged ESP with a 90 and over upper age band.
+For National Statistics publication of mortality and cancer incidence, ONS is currently using an abridged ESP with a 90 years and over upper age band.
 National Statistics population estimates are only currently available for upper age limit of 90 years and over.

 15.4 Perinatal mortality rate

-Perinatal mortality rate is the number of deaths at ages under 7 days (early neonatal deaths) plus stillbirths per 1,000 live births and stillbirths in the same period.
+Perinatal mortality rate is the number of deaths at ages under seven days (early neonatal deaths) plus stillbirths per 1,000 live births and stillbirths in the same period.

 15.5 Infant mortality rate

-Infant mortality rate is the number of deaths at ages under 1 year per 1,000 live births.
+Infant mortality rate is the number of deaths at ages under one year per 1,000 live births.